 Envirobites is recruiting new writers.

-- Required information: A sample envirobites post and one short essay, which can be submitted as part of the application.
+- Required information: A sample envirobites post and our online application.
 More information below.

 - All graduate students, postdocs, and professionals interested in science writing in environmental science topics may apply.
 We aim to cover a wide variety of research topics from a diverse set of perspectives.
 Individuals from underrepresented groups are especially encouraged to apply.
 While most of our current posts are in English, we are also interested in publishing translations of our posts to different languages.
 If you are passionate about sharing the latest research in environmental science and enjoy writing, we want to hear from you!